 To select a node in the workflow editor, click it once, and you will see a border around it.
 To select multiple nodes, either press Ctrl and select nodes by mouse click, or draw a rectangle over the nodes with the mouse.

 You can replace a node by dragging a new node onto an existing node.
-Now the existing node will be covered with a colored box with an arrow and boxes inside as shown in Replacing a node in a workflow.
+Now the existing node will be covered with a colored box with an arrow and boxes inside as shown in Figure 7.
 Releasing the mouse replaces the node.

 Comments and Annotations